DanieleSetti/Multi-DBMS-Infrastructure-for-Inventory-Management-System/README.md

 ## 📘 Project Overview

 This project simulates the infrastructure supporting a fictional Enterprise Inventory & Asset Management System.
-The goal is to reflect realistic challenges and solutions a DBA faces when managing diverse data workloads across multiple platforms (PostgreSQL, MySQL, Oracle, SQL Server, MongoDB), with attention to automation, security, and operational resilience.
+The goal is to reflect realistic challenges and solutions a DBA faces when managing diverse data workloads across multiple platforms (PostgreSQL, MySQL, SQL Server, MongoDB) with attention to automation, security, and operational resilience.

 ---